Economic development incentive: Clawbacks

-The Critique of Economic Development Incentives
+Effectiveness

+Some suggest that most incentives are relatively modest in relation to the incentivized business activity and, therefore, have no demonstrative impact on the recipient's decision-making.
+Incentive packages can constitute a meaningful contribution toward project investment.
+Business enterprises with incentive experience frequently include incentives as part of project site selection checklists and treat them as relevant budget line items.

-Economic development incentives have come under close scrutiny from many quarters.
-They question the economic benefit to public bodies and local communities, and the wisdom of the public policies, promoting them.
-Some suggest that most incentives are relatively modest in relation to the incentivized business activity and, therefore, have no demonstrative impact on the recipient's decision making.
-As a corollary, some argue economic development incentives merely facilitate the relocation of a private enterprise's business or employment from one venue to another venue, and do not foster any new meaningful business activity.
+Others question the net economic benefit to public bodies and local communities and the wisdom of the public policies promoting them.
+As a corollary, some argue economic development incentives merely facilitate the relocation of a private enterprise's business or employment from one venue to another venue and do not foster any new meaningful business activity.
 Under this line of reasoning, a recipient can relocate essentially the same operation from one community to another community in a jurisdiction by taking advantage of the other community's ad valorem property tax incentive program.
-The incentive, in effect, cannibalizes the public resources of the jurisdiction at the expense of affected taxing districts.
+Certain commentators can view business operations or facilities as easily portable from one jurisdiction or community to another.
+Business relocations can, however, require significant investment, resources, and personnel for planning and implementation.
+They can be disruptive to the business and undermine the morale of employees, if not properly managed.

+Criticism

+Economic development incentives have come under scrutiny from many quarters.

 Some commentators have also contended that these programs contribute to the corruption of public officials in their administration as a basis to discredit them.
-The media have publicized flagrant conduct by some companies, and the mismanagement by certain public bodies, under these programs as a repudiation of economic development incentives.
+The media have accused some companies of flagrant conduct and mismanagement by certain public bodies, under these programs as a repudiation of economic development incentives.